Planning to Make Some Home Improvements?

 4. Not calling Washington 811

-Because of the depth the support posts require as well as the close proximity to your house or other structures you could be in danger of hitting underground utility lines (click "What's Under Your Lawn") when you dig.
+Because of the depth the support posts require as well as the close proximity to your house or other structures you could be in danger of hitting underground utility lines when you dig.
+See the top of column to the left and click "What Lines Get Marked."
 That's why it's crucial to call 811 or click (to complete the process online) Go to:

 www.callbeforeyoudig.org and click your state, then click "Homeowner".
 Since the depth of utility lines varies, there may be multiple utility lines in the area where you want to dig.
 That's why every digging project requires a call.
 You may think, “I already know where the utility lines are located or this particular project is not in an area that needs marking.”
 Those are dangerous assumptions.
 One easy phone call to 811 gets your underground utility lines marked for free.